 Working from Home?
 Strange isn’t it

 COVID-19 has seen a lot of people having to work from home for an extended period, and it’s very different to the odd day here and there.
-Chris Ingram, the founder of Continental Underfloor has worked from home, hotels, laybys and airports for most of his 35 year business life.
+Chris Ingram, the founder of Continal Underfloor has worked from home, hotels, laybys and airports for most of his 35 year business life.
 In this blog he shares his top tips – and hopefully they’ll help you.

 The past two weeks have certainly been interesting.
 I can’t remember when I last spent two whole weeks at home, sleeping in the same bed and seeing my family every day.
-For 35 years I have mainly worked remotely as I visit suppliers, customers, and Continental’s offices across Europe.
+For 35 years I have mainly worked remotely as I visit suppliers, customers, and Continal’s offices across Europe.

 And then on Friday at about lunchtime, I realised I hadn’t shaved for four days and was still in my PJs.
 My breakfast toast was half eaten beside me while I fielded call after call, and email after email, as we set up new remote working systems for the entire team.
 I had to have a word with myself!